microsoft/azuredevopslabs/labs/vsts/packagemanagement/readme.md

    <img src="images/19.png" width="624">

-4. During the build you can see the console ouput while building the project which references the internal Nuget feed.
+4. During the build you can see the console output while building the project which references the internal Nuget feed.

    ```
    Feeds used: